-If this Shelf Registration Statement of which this prospectus forms a part has not been declared effective by the SEC by December 21, 2013 (the "Trigger Date"), the Registration Rights Agreement and our bylaws require us to call a special meeting of our stockholders for the purpose of considering and voting on the removal of our directors then in office and electing the successors of any directors so removed (the "Special Election Meeting").
-The Special Election Meeting must occur as soon as reasonably practicable following the Trigger Date but in no event more than 45 days after the Trigger Date.
+If this Shelf Registration Statement of which this prospectus forms a part had not been declared effective by the SEC by December 21, 2013 (the "Trigger Date"), the Registration Rights Agreement and our bylaws would have required us to call a special meeting of our stockholders for the purpose of considering and voting on the removal of our directors then in office and electing the successors of any directors so removed (the "Special Election Meeting").
+The Special Election Meeting would have had to occur as soon as reasonably practicable following the Trigger Date but in no event more than 45 days after the Trigger Date.
 The Special Election Meeting is described in further detail under "Description of Capital Stock-Certain Anti-Takeover Effects of Provisions of Our Certificate of Incorporation and Bylaws and Delaware Law-Special Meetings of Stockholders."